sahmaragaev/novawriting/README.md

    - Click "Generate Question"

 2. **Write Your Answer**:
-   - Read the question and statement
+   - Read the question and statement on the left panel
-   - Write your essay in the text area
+   - Write your essay in the text area on the right panel
-   - Monitor your word count (minimum 50 words required)
+   - Monitor your word count in real-time (minimum 50 words required for submission)
-   - Click "Submit for Evaluation"
+   - Click "Submit for Evaluation" when ready

 3. **Review Results**:
    - View your overall band score